KuhlTime/bachelor-thesis/content/02_fundamentals.md

 \newpage
 # Fundamentals
 <!-- The CRFD explained -->
-The city of Campbell River is located in the west of Canada.
-It is the considered to be the last big city between the more developed south and the natural north of Vancouver Island.
+The city of Campbell River is located in the western part of Canada.
+It is considered to be the last big city between the more developed south and the more natural north of Vancouver Island.
-The Campbell River Fire Department (CRFD) is responsible for dispatching 49 different fire services located all over Vancouver Island and with its more than 40 fire man

   <!-- Where are they located? -->
   <!-- What do they do? -->